Certain requests and responses should be implemented by all BAPS3

 The list of available states is added to by certain features.
 For

-feature adds the Playing
+example, the PlayStop feature adds the Playing and Stopped

-states, and mandates that the initial state is Stopped
+states, and mandates that the initial state is Stopped unless any

 other feature specifically overrides that mandate.
 Servers should

-if another feature state better fits its present
+not use Ready if another feature state better fits its present

 situation.

-— bad commandWHAT <MESSAGE> <COMMAND> [ARGS…]
+WHAT — bad commandWHAT <MESSAGE> <COMMAND> [ARGS…]

-must be sent to acknowledge an invalid request: one that
+WHAT must be sent to acknowledge an invalid request: one that

 does not fit the syntax of its declared command, or one with an